Relational databases

 Stored Procedures

-Stored Procedures are SQL-scipts which will be stored in the database.
+Stored Procedures are SQL-scripts which will be stored in the database.
 Every RDBMS has they own syntax for procedures.

 Below examples are only for MySQL.